This guide will teach you how to learn a language fast. We’ll cover:

 To have another language is to possess a second soul.-Charlemagne

-It’s a journey full of unknowns, but you’ll never find someone who regrets learning a different language.
+It’s a journey full of unknowns, but you’ll never find someone who regrets having learned a different language.

 Are you feeling motivated now?
 Great!
-Now that you know some of the benefits of learning a language, let’s take a closer look at your motivation.
+Now that you know some of the benefits of learning a language, let’s take a closer look at your motivation, which can propel you forward during you language learning journey.

 Find Your Motivation To Learn A Language

-These are two of the most common reasons people learn to speak a foreign language, and they actually have names: instrumental and integrative motivation.
+These are two of the most common reasons people learn to speak a foreign language, and (believe it or not) they have names: instrumental and integrative motivation.

 What Is Instrumental Motivation?

-If learning how to speak a language fluently in and of itself isn’t your ultimate goal, chances are speaking another language is just one step towards a bigger goal.
+If learning how to speak a language fluently isn’t your ultimate goal, chances are speaking another language is just one step towards a bigger goal.

 For people studying a language for instrumental purposes, there are a few keys to staying motivated: